 You may not be able to provide your cacti with a desert climate, but understanding that the plants come from a dry, hot, sunny region with cold winter nights will go a long way to making them---and you---happy.
 The secret to growing any succulent successfully (any plant for that matter) is to try to replicate its native habitat.
 [Learn more in my books.]

-Succulent Pests, Diseases and Problems Keep your succulents looking their best When a succulent isn’t looking quite right, you may wonder if you’ve done something wrong.
-Here’s what to look for: symptoms, causes, severity, prevention, and treatments for common succulent pests and problems.
-‘Sunburst’ aeonium showing abrasion bruises Abrasion Not Serious but unsightly.
-Plants eventually outgrow…
+Succulent Pests, Diseases and Problems Keep your succulents healthy, happy and looking their very best When a succulent isn’t looking quite right, you may wonder if you’ve done something wrong.
+Here’s what to look for: symptoms, causes, severity, prevention, and treatments for common succulent pests, diseases and problems.
+VIDEOS: On my YouTube Channel, be sure…

 How much light do your succulents need?
 It depends on the type of plant and where you live.
 Most haworthias and gasterias prefer shade but can handle some sun along the coast.
 Many but not all cacti are fine in full desert sun.
 As a general rule, the majority of soft-leaved succulents want half a day’s sun (in mild climates) and dappled or “bright” shade.